Mulberry Class - Year 5

 Mulberry Class Page

 Welcome back!
-We hope you had a lovely and restful Christmas.
-Our topic for the Autumn term will be 'Roots and Realms'.
+We hope you had a lovely and restful Easter.
+Our topic for the Autumn term will be 'The Explorer'.

 PE days for Mulberry Class will usually be on Wednesdays (with Mr Green) and Thursdays.